Get notified of page updates

 These recommendations include:

-• Healthcare providers should inform patients, families and treatment teams that distress management is a key part of their medical care, and they should provide information about psychosocial services.
+• Healthcare providers should inform patients, families and treatment teams that distress management is a key part of cancer medical care, and they should provide information about psychosocial services.

 • Ideally, healthcare providers should screen patients for distress at every medical visit— minimally at a patient’s initial visit and then as clinically indicated, especially with changes in disease status (i.e., remission, recurrence, progression or treatment-related complications).